 • Customer service: An insurance company with good feedback from customers could lead to a better experience for you.

-• Pricing: Although price shouldn’t be the only factor, shopping around to find the cheapest rates is a good idea.
+• Pricing: Although price shouldn’t be the only factor, shopping around for the cheapest rates is a good idea.

 • Discounts: Beyond your baseline price, seek out a company that offers car insurance discounts that apply to your situation.
 For example, if you are a safe driver with a clean driving record, consider working with a company that offers extensive savings for safe drivers.
 Or if you are a homeowner in need of homeowners insurance, consider finding an insurer that offers a bundling discount.